History of Berlin

 Currently, both parts of Germany are growing and have a robust economic development.

-In recent years, the city is almost completely transformed.
+In recent years, the city has almost completely transformed.
 It has large avenues marked with avant-garde buildings, designed by some of the best architects in the world.

 Berlin is becoming one of the most influential cities in Europe.
 It is modern, tolerant, cosmopolitan, young and culturally interesting.
 It is also the hub of many new European youth movements that are emerging.